mchenggit/kabanero-event/architecture/README.md

 <a name="Introduction"></a>
 ## Introduction

 This document contains the design of events in Kabanero.
-We start with a quick list of terms and their definitions for the purpose of this document.
-This followed by an introduction to Kabanero and its value as a management infrastructure for cloud native devops.
+We start with an introduction to Kabanero and its value as a management infrastructure for cloud native devops.
 We then present the usage scenarios for Kabanero via three sample applications and their devops life cycle.
 This is followed by the functional specification to support the usage scenarios.
 Finally, we list the events that are required to support the functional specification.

 <a name="What_is_Kabanero"></a>
 ## What is Kabanero?